 Me, Agness and Tibet…

-Well, we were contacted by our travel agent today about it and it seems that unless they find three Poles travelling to Tibet when we do, or at least copies of their passports and Chinese visas, we are not going.
+Well, we were contacted by our travel agent today about it and it seems that unless they find three Poles traveling to Tibet when we do, or at least copies of their passports and Chinese visas, we are not going.
 It’s terrible and we hope that it will change or somehow can be sorted, but for now, we’re already thinking of alternative destinations…

 Update: We have already visited Lhasa in June.
 Tibet Tourism Bureau has stopped issuing new permits soon after, but they have started again now.
 As much as it is still hard to get a permit, please do not give up!
 It is worth the hassle.
 Tibet is unforgettable…